ArthurGareginyan/my-custom-functions/readme.txt

 * The javascript from settings_page.php moved to separate file.
 * Textdomain changed to "mcfunctions".
 * Changed the style of title in plugin's page.
-* The LICENSE file are renamed to LICENSE.txt
+* The LICENSE file renamed to LICENSE.txt
 = 1.6 =
 * Fixed the issue due to which nothing appears below line 26 until you click below that line.
 * Added “register_setting” for error option.